 AN/SPY-6(V)1 has progressed well through U.S. Navy tests, exceeding performance requirements in its latest test.

 SPY-6(V)1, destined for DDG 51 Flight III destroyers, is now in production at Raytheon’s advanced Radar Development Facility.
 The U.S. Navy is putting the first such radar through its paces at the fleet's test range in Hawaii.
 The radar continues to take on more complex air-and-missile-defense missions in ongoing tests.

-Another version,the Enterprise Air and Surveillance Radar SPY-6(V)2, will be installed on amphibious ships and aircraft carriers.
-It is currently finishing the integration and testing phase.
+Another version,the Enterprise Air Surveillance Radar SPY-6(V)2, will be installed on amphibious ships and aircraft carriers.
+EASR is currently finishing the integration and testing phase.
 Once complete, in early 2019, the radar will travel to Wallops Island, Virginia, for system-level testing.